 It is the fifth anniversary of the publication of “The New Harvest”.
 First published in 2011, it is a groundbreaking book which promotes agricultural innovation across the African continent.
-The Conversation Africa’s Samantha Spooner asked the author, Calestous Juma, about its impact and how other academics can make their work relevant to policy and action.
+The Conversation Africa’s Moina Spooner asked the author, Calestous Juma, about its impact and how other academics can make their work relevant to policy and action.

 What is the central message of “The New Harvest”?